2018 Social Work Day on the Hill

 Dr. Michael Sherraden will discuss his efforts to promote federal legislation that would offer universal child development accounts (CDAs) aimed to improve the lives of low- and moderate-income people by increasing their financial security, developing their financial capability, and improving their educational outcomes.
 He has accumulated a body of evidence supporting CDAs through work in Singapore, Israel, and several states in the U.S.

-Panelists will include: Dr. William Elliott, III, an associate professor at the University of Michigan School of Social Work who is a leading researcher in the field of children’s savings; Linda English, senior director at TIAA Tuition Financing, Inc., and a leading proponent of child development accounts; and Rep Joseph Crowley (D-NY-14), who sponsored child savings legislation in 2015, is invited.
-Dr. Mary M. McKay, the Mary Neidorff Family and Centene Corporation Dean of the Brown School at Washington University in St. Louis will moderate the panel discussion.
+Panelists will include: economist Dr. Signe-Mary McKernan, vice president of the Center on Labor, Human Services, and Population and codirector of the Opportunity and Ownership initiative at the Urban Institute; and Dr. William Elliott, III, an associate professor at the University of Michigan School of Social Work who is a leading researcher in the field of children’s savings.
+Rep. Joseph Crowley (D-NY), who sponsored child savings legislation in 2015, has been invited.
+Dr. Mary M. McKay, the Neidorff Family and Centene Corporation Dean of the Brown School, will moderate the panel discussion.

 Dr. Sherraden is the George Warren Brown Distinguished Professor at the Brown School where he is director of the Center for Social Development.
 He gained national attention for child development accounts with the publication of his book Assets for the Poor.
 Dr. Sherraden was elected to the inaugural class of the American Academy of Social Work and Social Welfare, serves on the board, and is a co-director of the national initiative 12 Grand Challenges for Social Work.
 Among other awards, he has been a Fulbright Scholar and listed by TIME magazine as one of the 100 most influential people in the world.